Pirates of the Caribbean (attraction): Magic Kingdom

 The ride, guarded by the Caribbean watchtower Torre del Sol, is housed in a golden Spanish fort called Castillo Del Morro, inspired by Castillo de San Felipe del Morro in the Old San Juan in Puerto Rico.
 The queue winds through the fort, passing supplies and cannons, and a pair of pirate skeletons sit at a chessboard.
 The chess-playing skeletons gag was specifically designed for the Magic Kingdom by Imagineer Marc Davis, who was tasked with designing the ride.
 There are two queues designed to evoke a different atmosphere, one is the "Soldier" side (the left) and the other is the "Pirate" side (the right, which is now the Lightning Lane queue).
 Both these queues converge with the loading area known as Pirate's Cove.

+At the load area of Pirates' Cove, guests board boats to escape the fortress under siege through a series of tunnels leading out to the bay.
+A pirate ship can be seen floating out in the distance from the load area.
+Only two of the skeleton scenes from Disneyland were brought to the Magic Kingdom: The Treasure Chest Beach and Hurricane Beach.
+A talking skull on the wall delivers a brief safety warning before flashing its eyes, taking a photo of guests in the process.
+The boat then heads down a 14-foot drop, passing under the Walt Disney World Railroad in the process and dropping down to ground level (the ride actually begins on a second level, and the surrounding Caribbean Plaza is graded to match the rest of the park).